-Palmetto Bluff is not only one of the United States’ most celebrated resorts, it’s also a unique nature preserve.
+Palmetto Bluff is not only one of the United States’ most celebrated residential and resort community, it’s also a unique nature preserve.

 Located just to the north of Savannah, Georgia, Palmetto Bluff is a conservationist haven—a rare and fascinating gem of South Carolina’s Lowcountry, the southeastern corner of the state famous for its mazelike waterways under big, blue skies.
 The 20,000-acre bluff, shaded by century-old live oaks, includes 32 miles of riverfront and marsh coastline, bordered by the winding May, Cooper, and New rivers.
 Balancing the desire to preserve this unique part of the eastern seaboard with the demands for development is a unique challenge—one entrusted to the Palmetto Bluff Conservancy, a non-profit dedicated to maintaining the area’s ecological diversity.